abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 partition, if the interface file `Core/Base/Base.ixx` is changed.
 The cpp-files in other partitions of the same module aren't recompiled in that case.

+Partitions aren't visible to the users of `Core`.
+It can only be imported has a whole.

+Advantages for using partitions are:

+1. Partitions allow to split a large interface into multiple parts
+2. The module can internally use forward declarations of classes across partitions.

 I've published an updated
 [partial snapshot of the sources on github](https://github.com/cadifra/cadifra/tree/main/code/Core).